 To combat this, Google has already indexed the content from over 100 billion deep links into apps from the likes of Facebook Instagram and Airbnb.
 However, unfortunately for Google, this approach only works for apps that have “matching web content.”

 So, the next solution is to stream the entire app’s content directly from the web, rather than having users download it to their devices.
-So, Google is testing a solution that allows users to run a web search and be taken straight to a streamed version of an app like HotelTonight.
+So,

 On Wednesday the firm announced a streaming button using a “new cloud-based technology that we’re currently experimenting with,” will arrive in some Google search results in the near future.